ssslock/dom5_nostart/README.md

 5. Other provinces with 3- neighbors.

 Note that UW - land connections and impassible connections are not count as neighbors.
+Also note that the script only add onstart flags for the above provinces and will not remove any existing nostart flag nor add any start flag.